 Questions about registration?
 Call us: (503) 863-8462

-Registration cost covers your campsite, instruction, two meals a day (breakfast and dinner, mon-fri only) and all campground services (including sanitary services, firewood, potable water and parking).
-Some classes may have an additional materials fee.
+Registration cost covers your campsite, instruction, two meals a day (breakfast and dinner, mon-fri only) and campground services (including sanitary services, firewood, and parking).
+Some classes have an additional materials fee.
 This year we are capping our group at 200 adult participants.
 Get your registrations in early to insure a spot at Echoes!
 Registrations must be postmarked on or before June 30, 2016 to receive early registration fee.
 Space is limited, so please register early.
 Registering implies that you understand and accept our waiver which you will be asked to sign on arrival.

 |2018 Echoes Prices*|